nahuakang/nahua.dev/content/posts/immutables-and-consts.md

 If you know a bit of Python, you probably have heard of *immutable* and *mutable* objects (see [data model](https://docs.python.org/3.8/reference/datamodel.html)).
 Objects can either be mutable or immutable, depending on which type they are.

+## Immutables and Mutables: Basics
+First, let's review the basics of immutables and mutables that we all know.

 ### Mutable Objects
 Mutable ones can be changed after they are created.
 For Python, collections like `list`, `dict`, and `set` are mutable objects.
 If we create a list, we can change its elements.